 Unprecedented climate change and interconnected ESG risks pose a systemic risk to the financial stability of the banking sector.
-The Task Force on Climate-related Financial Disclosures ("TCFD") was created by the Financial Stability Board to standardise such disclosure and make it mainstream for financial reporting.
-This will allow investors, lenders and insurers to assess and price such risks and opportunities.
+The Task Force on Climate-related Financial Disclosures ("TCFD") was created by the Financial Stability Board to standardise such

 DBS has endorsed TCFD recommendations.
 We will be referring to the Supplemental Guidance for the Financial Sector in compiling our Annual Report and Sustainability Report.